akando42/next-map/public/content/posts/09-06/index.md

 cover: "content/posts/09-06/Geogenetics_Pornography_The_Third_Pilar_In_The_Trinity_Of_Power.png"
 date: "09-06"
 title: "Pornography - The Third Pillars In The Trinity of Power"
+summary: "The genes can reprogram itself to optimize for its survival and multplication via its bio chemical reward and punishment system.
+However since the birth of Christ, the wise gene who know itself and other human had figure out the ways to hack this bio-chemical system to trick the enemy genes into self-destruction"
 tags: ['American Power', 'Movie', 'XXX','Trinity','Influence','Spykman World','Nicholas Spykman']
 published: true
 ---